Australia's cigarette plain packaging debate clouded by lack of data

 With the tax rise appearing to pack a bigger punch than the costly introduction of plain packaging a year earlier, the Australian government has been accused of not doing enough to defend its legislation, presenting a potential stumbling block for other countries looking to follow in its footsteps.

-New Zealand, France, India, South Africa and Britain are all considering adopting standardised packaging on tobacco products.
+New Zealand, France, India, South Africa and Britain are all considering adopting standardized packaging on tobacco products.

 Jane Ellison, a minister in Britain's Department of Health, cited what she called a "compelling" review commissioned by the government which she said had shown plain packaging would improve public health and cut the number of child smokers.